dadoonet/dadoonet.github.io/content/blog/2016-07-30-adding-a-new-rest-endpoint-to-elasticsearch/index.md

 ```

 It will send back an error `400 (Bad Request)` as this URL pattern does not exist.
-Let's add it in the `RestHelloAction` constructor by registering now:
+Let's add it in the `HelloRestAction` constructor by registering now:

 ```java
 controller.registerHandler(GET, "/_hello/{name}", this);